CitizenOfRome/random-name/README.md

     python random_name.py [Limit] [Max-Length] [Min-Length] [Use-Letters]

 ####Limit
-Limit is the maximum number of names to generate, Default is 10
+Limit is the maximum number of names to generate for each word-length, Default is 10

 ####Max-Length
 The maxiumm length of a name, Default is `2`